What Is Amazon Route 53?

 If you registered your domain with another domain registrar, that registrar is likely providing the DNS service for your domain.
 You can transfer DNS service to Amazon Route 53, either with or without transferring registration for the domain.
 For information about transferring DNS service to Amazon Route 53, see Configuring Amazon Route 53 as Your DNS Service.

 If you're using Amazon CloudFront, AWS Elastic Beanstalk, Elastic Load Balancing, or Amazon S3, you can configure Amazon Route 53 to route Internet traffic to those resources.
 There's no charge for the DNS queries that Amazon Route 53 routes to CloudFront, Elastic Beanstalk, Elastic Load Balancing, or Amazon S3.
-For information about routing queries to a variety of AWS resources, including Amazon EC2 instances, Amazon RDS databases, and Amazon WorkMail, see Routing Queries to AWS Resources.
+For information about routing queries to a variety of AWS resources, including Amazon EC2 instances, Amazon RDS databases, and Amazon WorkMail, see Routing Traffic to AWS Resources.

 Amazon Route 53 health checks monitor the health of your resources such as web servers and email servers.
 You can configure CloudWatch alarms for your health checks, so that you receive notification when a resource becomes unavailable.
 You can also configure Amazon Route 53 to route Internet traffic away from resources that are unavailable.
 For more information about using Amazon Route 53 to monitor the health of your resources, see Amazon Route 53 Health Checks and DNS Failover.